 Accumulators (also commonly known as accas) are so exciting because they offer you the chance to win big from small stakes.
 Rather than having to root through hundreds of events for a big price in one market, accumulators allow you to multiply your odds by betting on more than one outcome.
-There’s a bigger risk for sure but the payouts from just pennies can be life changing, just ask this lucky punter.
+There’s a bigger risk for sure but the payouts from just pennies can be much bigger if an accumulator lands, just ask this lucky punter.

 Accas also give you an opportunity to make the most of your sporting knowledge.
 It’s always great when you do your research and find a winner on the horses or work out where the goals are going to be scored in the Premier League fixtures.
 But how much better would it be to work out winners on multiple races or matches and be paid accordingly?

 There’s no doubt that accumulators have grown significantly in popularity over the years.
 But the way they work can be a little confusing for some.
 So, we’ve taken a closer look at accas to give you the knowledge required to help you beat the bookies.

 Simply put, an accumulator bet is a combination of four or more selections into one single bet.
 Bets with two or three combined selections are also technically accumulators but these are known as doubles and trebles respectively.

 Whatever the terminology used, the key point is that accumulators are comprised of multiple selections.
 The odds of each selection are multiplied so you end up with a bigger win than if you were to back them as single bets.